Hiking & Trekking

 ItineraryAbout 4 hours400m/400m9 km

-Begin exploring Piatra Craiului National Park by transferring from Brasov to Bran town.
-Optional sightseeing in the morning includes a visit to Bran Castle.
-Then, hike from Bran to Magura village on nice trails and dirt roads through beautiful forests, meadows, and idyllic countryside.
+Transfer from Brasov to Bran town to start Piatra Craiului National Park.
+An optional morning stop is Bran Castle.
+Hike from Bran to Magura village on trails and dirt roads through forest, meadows, and open countryside.
 Overnight in a guesthouse in Magura Village.

 Day 3: Magura Village – Curmatura Chalet – Zarnesti Town – Magura Village